CarolineKarimi/bora_credit_realtime_db/README.md

 To set up and deploy the dashboard locally or on a server, follow these steps:

 * Clone the repository to your local machine - git clone
-* Navigate to the project directory:
+* Navigate to the project directory.
-* Install the required dependencies using pip:
+* Install the required dependencies using pip.
-* Run the dashboard application:
+* Run the dashboard application.
 * Access the dashboard in your web browser at http://localhost:8005.